rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/order-a-vm.rst

 Before you begin, ensure that you are familiar with the following items:

-* The compute destination of the VM (choices include a vSphere cluster or standalone ESXi server).
+* The compute destination of the VM (such as a vSphere cluster or standalone ESXi server)
 * The OS version you want (Windows and various Linux distributions)
 * The network on which to connect the VM
 * Port group names